graphistry/graphistry-helm/README.md

+## Setting the node selector and the acr container registry for deployment
 > **Note:** Be sure to change the azurecontainerregistry value in values.yaml to the name of your acr as well as setting the nodeSelector value to your preferred node to deploy the cluster onto.

 ```kubectl get nodes```